 About This Journal

-ACKNOWLEDGEMENTS: The editors of the Utah Law Review wish to express their gratitude to Professors Lincoln Davies, faculty advisors; Angela Turnbow, editorial assistant; the S.J.
+ACKNOWLEDGEMENTS: The editors of the Utah Law Review wish to express their gratitude to Professor Lincoln Davies, faculty advisor; Angela Turnbow, editorial assistant; the S.J.
 Quinney College of Law faculty and staff; and our friends and families for their support.